getinstachip/vpm/README.md

   - `version`: User-specified version of the dependency
   - `alias`: Alias for the dependency
   - `modules`: List of modules in the dependency, including submodule dependencies
-  - `branch`: Branch of repository the dependency is on
+  - `branch`: Branch of the repository the dependency is on
   - `commit`: Commit hash of the repository the dependency is on

 ## Enterprise version

 We are receiving overwhelming interest for an enterprise version with additional features and integrations to manage internal IP for ASIC/FPGA companies.

-[Join the waitlist if you're interested](https://www.waitlistr.com/lists/ce1719b7/vpm-enterprise-version-waitlist), we're launching an enterprise batch pilot soon.
+[Join the waitlist if you're interested](https://www.waitlistr.com/lists/ce1719b7/vpm-enterprise-version-waitlist).
+We're launching an enterprise batch pilot soon.

 ## Support